Johnhalk/Cards/README.md

 ![Imgur](http://imgur.com/7UvxxuQ.png)

-Above is the outline for the class architecture design choice.

 **suit.py**

 The suit class has their own state and is initialised with the suits H, C, D, S - the four necessary to play our game.
 However there are more possible suits that can be added past the initial four and used in other games that could be created which is why logically suits have their own class.